Skip To Main Content

 No Place for Hate an ADL Education Program

-PLEASE TAKE NOTICE that a Special Meeting of the Mount Vernon City School District Board of Education will take place on Monday, March 24, 2025, beginning at 6:30 p.m. at the Education Center, 165 North Columbus Ave., Mount Vernon, NY 10553.
+PLEASE TAKE NOTICE that a Regular Meeting of the Mount Vernon Board of Education will be held on Tuesday, April 22, 2025, beginning at 6:30 p.m., at The Board of Education, 165 N. Columbus Avenue, Mount Vernon, NY 10553.

 Members of the public may view the meeting LIVE on our website: